doctorsonrails/lessons/4_sinatra/README.md

 We're going to create a web application which you will host locally, and which allows you to see each others files.

-The start directory contains lots of blank files that you'll need to fill in.

 ## Files

 ### Gemfile